Foreign Visitors Hosted by Invitation

-Best Practices to Ensure Export Control Compliance Prior to and During Visits to Campus
+Best Practices to Ensure Export Control Compliance During Visits to Campus

-- Never assume that a visitor’s visa is an authorization for all activities.
-A deemed export can occur through discussions, tours, or visual inspection of controlled US technology at any time anywhere in the world.
+- Do not assume that a visitor’s visa is an authorization for all activities.
+A deemed export can occur through discussions, tours, or visual inspection of controlled US technology at any time at any location in the world (including inside the US).

-- It is the host’s responsibility to contact email@example.com before the visit to establish guidelines and/or a Visitation Control Plan in the event that the visit will involve activities, data, or items of the following nature:
+- Some activities may be limited or not permissible due to export control laws.
+It is the host’s responsibility to contact firstname.lastname@example.org before the visit to establish guidelines and/or a plan in the event that the visit will involve activities, data, or items of the following nature:

 - Data that are not intended for the public domain (i.e. publication, seminars, etc.);